scgbern/scgpico/content/wiki/events/dyla2011/index.md

 The expected audience of this workshop is to gather practitioners and researchers sharing the same interest in dynamically typed languages.
-Ruby, Python, Smalltalk, Scheme and Lua are gaining a signiï¬cant popularity both in industry and academia.
+Ruby, Python, Smalltalk, Scheme and Lua are gaining a significant popularity both in industry and academia.
 However, each community has the tendency to only look at what it produced.
 Broadening the scope of each community is the goal of the workshop.
 To achieve this goal we will form a PC with leading persons from all languages mentioned